microsoft/FluidFramework/docs/content/docs/advanced/dds-anatomy.md

+---
-# Anatomy of a distributed data structure
+Title: Anatomy of a distributed data structure
+---

 ## Intent